• Skip to primary navigation

 Make the Dressing

-• Combine heavy cream, sour cream, mayonnaise, blue cheese crumbles, Worcestershire sauce, salt and pepper in a small food processor and blend.
+• Combine the heavy cream, sour cream, mayonnaise, blue cheese crumbles, Worcestershire sauce, salt and pepper in a small food processor and blend.

 Wedge Salad Assembly